zipCoder933/Xbuilders/README.md

 # Bugfixes
 * voxels from a previous game show up in new chunks
-* When setting LOTS of opaque blocks, it sometimes doesnt erase the light, causing small shadows, or nothing at all, It could even cause a random collection of blocks instead of all of them
-  * When the loaded chunk is loaded from disk, sunlight is fixed, indicating that the world generation, generates sunlight on chunks that it isnt supposed to.
 * Determine if we need to erase block data when blocks are deleted
 * Tnt does not clear itself properly, it leaves active tnt's behind that keeps detonating each other